 Tip – Five-Minute Rule For Hearing Aid Batteries

 Don’t immediately put the battery into the hearing aid after removing the tab.
 Wait for 5-7 minutes instead.
 If you let the air properly activate the battery, you can get up to three extra days out of it.

 What is the average life of a hearing aid battery?

 Depending on the type of hearing aid, the battery type and capacity, how frequently the hearing aid is used, and how high you set the device, standard hearing aid batteries can last anywhere from 3 to 22 days.

 Should I turn my hearing aid off at night?

 During the day and when you are awake, hearing aids should be used.
 In order to prevent your hearing aids from draining the battery overnight, take them out of your ears and crack open the battery door.

 Final Thoughts On A Hearing Aid Battery Tester

-If you’re the type who usually winds up replacing your batteries in your hearing aids on a regular basis, the hearing aid battery tester will make it easier to keep an eye on battery life, and avoid wastes trips to the store.
+If you’re the type who usually winds up replacing your batteries in your hearing aids regularly, the hearing aid battery tester will make it easier to keep an eye on battery life and avoid wasted trips to the store.
 It will also save money over time.
 Although it’s a small upfront investment, it pays for itself within a few months of use.